Skip to content

 QuickBooks Payroll setup

-Full QuickBooks Payroll implementation: company setup, employee onboarding, tax-account registration, integration with QBO or Desktop, payroll-item configuration, initial pay-run verification.
-The setup that prevents months of cleanup later.
+Full QuickBooks Payroll implementation: company setup, employee onboarding, tax-account registration, integration with QBO or Desktop, payroll-item configuration, and initial pay-run verification — the setup that prevents months of cleanup later.

 Gusto setup

-Full Gusto implementation: account setup, employee and contractor onboarding, multi-state registration, QuickBooks Online integration configuration, benefits administration setup if applicable, initial pay-run verification.
+Full Gusto implementation: account setup, employee and contractor onboarding, multi-state registration, QuickBooks Online integration configuration, benefits-administration setup where applicable, and initial pay-run verification.

 Provider switches

-When switching between QuickBooks Payroll and Gusto (in either direction), the engagement that handles it correctly: timing the switch at year-end where possible, mid-year transitions when needed, prior-quarter data migration, year-end W-2 coordination between providers.
+When switching between QuickBooks Payroll and Gusto in either direction, the engagement that handles it correctly: timing the switch at year-end where possible, mid-year transitions when needed, prior-quarter data migration, and year-end W-2 coordination between providers.

 Ongoing payroll operations

-Pay-run execution, multi-state compliance management, quarterly filings coordination, year-end work, employee onboarding/offboarding — in either QuickBooks Payroll or Gusto.
-The ongoing payroll engagement when running payroll in-house isn’t the right use of your time.
+Pay-run execution, multi-state compliance management, quarterly-filing coordination, year-end work, and employee onboarding/offboarding — in either QuickBooks Payroll or Gusto — for when running payroll in-house isn’t the right use of your time.

 Payroll-error resolution